-State premium taxes are sales taxes assessed on insurance premiums.
+State premium taxes are sales taxes assessed on insurance premiums for policies issued in that state.
 Because annuities are insurance products, they are regulated by the insurance commissions in each state.
 Much of that regulation is relatively uniform, but there are subtle differences.
-The most significant difference is the tax states levy on insurance premiums.
+The most significant difference is the tax that each state levies on insurance premiums.

 How States Tax Insurance Companies

-With the exception of Illinois and Michigan, the states generally don’t tax insurance companies the same way they tax other businesses.
-The states tax other businesses on their corporate income.
-Insurance companies are taxed on the value of the premiums they write in a state.
+Except for Illinois and Michigan, states generally don’t tax insurance companies the same way they tax other businesses.
+While states tax other businesses on their corporate income, they tax insurance companies on the value of the premiums for the policies they write within their state.

-It is important to understand that each state is free to tax every aspect of an insurance company’s premiums.
+Each state is free to tax any aspect of an insurance company’s premiums.
 That includes premiums they receive from the sale of annuities.
-The reason you need to be careful is that those taxes are almost always passed on to you when you buy an annuity.
+In some states, insurance companies can pass on the tax to their customers when they purchase an annuity.

 When Are Premium Taxes Due?